ippontech/cpe-tp/README.md

 For all modules below, here are the first steps:
 1) Start the sandbox environment (and not a Lab environment) in AWS Academy.
 2) Create an AWS Cloud9 environment from the AWS Console with a `t3.small` instance type.
-3) Change the network settings to target a subnet in the AZ a in region us-east-1.
+3) In network settings, you must select "Secure Shell (SSH)", else it won't work.
+4) Still in the network settings, go into "VPC settings" and update the subnet to target `us-east-1a`.
-4) Once in the Cloud9 environment, you can checkout the code:
+5) Once in the Cloud9 environment, you can checkout the code:
 ```bash
 git clone https://github.com/ippontech/cpe-tp.git
 ```